-1Supplementary Financial Measure.
+&lt;sup>1Supplementary Financial Measure.
 Supplementary Financial Measures are provided in this MD&A because Management believes they assist the reader in understanding CES' results.
-Refer to "Non-GAAP Measures and Other Financial Measures" for further detail.
+Refer to the section entitled "Non-GAAP Measures and Other Financial Measures" contained within this MD&A.